puzzle-js/puzzle-js/docs/guide.md

 const gateway = new Gateway(configurator);
 ```
-With this feature that you can easily manage your configuration on a seperate file.
+With this feature, you can easily manage your configuration on a separate file.
 There are 3 types of injectables.

 | Name | Description |
 | - | - |